-The creation, oversight and daily operation of this policy is vested in two new groups, in concert with existing IT providers: the Enterprise IT Committee and the Active Directory Enterprise Administrators.
+I. Governance - The creation, oversight and daily operation of this policy is vested in the following groups, in concert with existing IT providers.

 The primary advisory structure for the operation of enterprise wide projects and shared services is the Enterprise IT Committee (EITC).
 The EITC is responsible for oversight of the campus Active Directory forest.
 In addition to policy, Active Directory version upgrades and feature sets will be deployed at the direction of the EITC.